Run a Validator node

 ...

-According to Geth documentation, the parameter --nat has different options: any, none, upnp, pmp, and extip:<IP>.
+Geth's --nat parameter has the following options: any, none, upnp, pmp, pmp:<IP>, and extip:<IP>.
 The default is any.
+See the Geth doc for more info.

-We recommend to use extip:<IP> , where IP is the public IPv4 where the validator is being launched.
+We recommend you to use extip:<IP> , where IP is the public IPv4 address where the validator is being launched.

 docker run \